jinnovation/dogesay/README.md

 ## Author Notes (2020/07/25)

 This project was put together by baby me back in college out of boredom.
-The code is frankly dreadful, but I'll make an honest attempt to keep it working out of nostalgia.
+The code is frankly dreadful, and the project I stole the doge from, [`doge`](https://github.com/thiderman/doge), is honestly much better anyway.

 ## Overview